sav-che/TL-2/Authors/Schweinfurth, Georg (August) {std. Schweinf.}.md

-> [!cite] BHL link: this entry starts at [page 430](https://www.biodiversitylibrary.org/item/104077#page/444/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 430](https://www.biodiversitylibrary.org/page/33333569) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Schweinfurth, Georg \[August\] (1836-1925), German (Latvian-born of German parents; naturalized Prussian 1879) botanist, geographer and explorer; studied in Heidelberg 1858-1859, München 1859-1860, Berlin 1860-1861; Dr. phil.
-Heidelberg 1862; travelled in the Nile countries 1863-1866, in Equatorial Africa 1868-1871; to El Chargeh 1874; founded the Cairo Geographical Society 1875; private scientist in Cairo 1875-1888; explored the areas between the Nile and the Red Sea 1876-1886; domiciled in Berlin from 1888 in close association with the Botanical Museum, still making frequent trips until 1914, e.g. to Yemen 1888-1889 and Eritrea 1891-1894. (*Schweinf.*).
+Heidelberg 1862; travelled in the Nile countries 1863-1866, in Equatorial Africa 1868-1871; to El Chargeh 1874; founded the Cairo Geographical Society 1875; private scientist in Cairo 1875-1888; explored the areas between the Nile and the Red Sea 1876-1886; domiciled in Berlin from 1888 in close association with the Botanical Museum, still making frequent trips until 1914, e.g. to Yemen 1888-1889 and Eritrea 1891-1894.
+**Abbreviated name**: *Schweinf.*

 #### Herbarium and types